ESPN taking Rachel Nichols off its NBA programming - KESQ

 AP Sports Writer

-LOS ANGELES (AP) — ESPN is cancelling Rachel Nichols’ show, “The Jump,” and pulling her off NBA programming.
+LOS ANGELES (AP) — ESPN is canceling Rachel Nichols’ show, “The Jump,” and pulling her off NBA programming.

 David Roberts, who was named last week to oversee the network’s NBA coverage, said in a statement that “we mutually agreed that this approach regarding our NBA coverage was best for all concerned.”